JohnSawiris/tap-room-react/README.md

 #### User can view a list of kegs and check name, brand, price, alcohol content, amount left

 * Input: User hover with their cursor
-* Output: Display name, brand, price, alcohol content, amount left
+* Output: Display name, brand, price, alcohol content, amount left.

+* Input: User clicks Pour a pint button
+* Output: A pint will be taken from Amount left.

+* Input: User clicks Pour a growler button
+* Output: A growler will be taken from Amount left.

+* Input: User clicks Add a Keg button
+* Output: A form will appear to user to fill out keg information and a keg will be added to the list.

 ## Setup
 ### Instructions: